Sewer56/Reloaded-Mod-Loader/Documents/Features.md

  - 0% Filesystem/Executable Modifications.
  - Can attach to already running games at any time, not only at startup.
  - Mods are forward and backward compatible (Statically Compiled Modifications).
+ - Mods can list dependencies on other mods.
  - Allows for running of multiple instances at once, feel free to write Netplay/Cross-game mods.
  - Compatible with both X86 & X64 games/processes and/or Address Space Layout Randomization (ASLR).
  - Compatible out of the box with other mod loaders in 99.99% of cases (one of Reloaded's main design goals).